coleifer/peewee/docs/peewee/relationships.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous section we joined on a subquery, but we could just as easily have used a common-table expression (CTE).
+In the previous section we joined on a subquery, but we could just as easily have used a :ref:`common-table expression (CTE) <cte>`.
 We will repeat the same query as before, listing users and their latest tweets, but this time we will do it using a CTE.

 Here is the SQL: